anthonycastaneda/web/my-website/blog/2022-04-03-remote-files-discord.md

 Anyway, I made a slash command to grab a copy of the Garfield Minus Garfield webcomic.
 It's hosted on Tumblr unfortunately so the Tumblr API was a nightmare to work with.
 I ended up grabbing around 45 \*.png files from the web and saving them to my project folder.
 All was well.

 I could select a random file, but when I tried to place it in the Embed, I realized the Embed requires http or https, no local files allowed.
 So I had to quickly figure out how to make a generic webserver and host the files there.
 If you look at the code, you'll notice I select a random file from a folder local to my project, but I call a URL with the same filename when it's time to put it in the embed.
+Ugly, but it works.

 ```js
 const { SlashCommandBuilder } = require("@discordjs/builders");